 Legitimate developers proudly advertise testimonials from clients and there are a plethora of social media sources or service review websites out there like Yelp, Facebook or Google that are great places to verify website development services providers.
 Do not be fooled by companies that display an assortment of high-profile business logos.

 Have you been the victim of an unethical website developer?
+We want to hear about it.
 Are you one of the good guys with knowledge of a new tactic used by unethical website developers?
-Tell us about it…
+Tell us about it in the comments.

 © 2016 Internet Market Consulting.
 All Rights Reserved.
 Publication rights granted so long as article and byline are reprinted intact, with all links made live.